build-your-own-internet/byoi/chapters/appendix/docker-router-troubleshooting.md

 ### How to read an IP address; i.e. octets and subnets

-*TODO:* describe how the network diagram above relates to the docker compose file which relates to the `ip route add` commands in the sleep.sh file.
+*TODO:* describe how the network diagram above relates to the docker compose file which relates to the `ip route add` commands in the start-up.sh file.

 ### How to read a MAC address